-Please be aware that once you have sent the deregistration letter in that is your legal duty over, you are not obliged to chase the school up for confirmation or to inform the LA of your intent.
+Please be aware that once you have sent the deregistration letter in that your legal duty is complete – you are not obliged to chase the school up for confirmation or to inform the LA of your intent.

 The school will pass your details to the EHE team at the LA.

 You need to write to the Director of Education at your LA, state that as per your legal right, you intend on educating your child at home, under section 30 of the Education (Scotland) Act 1980.
 Ask for your consent for your child’s name to be withdrawn from the school roll as soon as possible (or a certain date).
 You may choose to also send a copy of your letter to the school, so that the Head Teacher is aware of your decision, you are not legally required to inform the school.

 It is important that you include a statement about detailing your education plans, with your letter, this will help with the withdrawal process.
 It should give some information about how you plan on providing an education, the resources and provision.

 Always send any correspondence by recorded delivery and keep copies.

 Until consent to withdraw has been given in writing, the child must carry on attending the school (unless he/she can show ‘reasonable excuse’.)